maxmasudafarkas/lab-08-maps-and-charts-in-html/README.md

    </script>
    ```

+   > Note that the above uses OpenStreetMap base tiles, but you can use any base tiles you want.
+For example, the [Stamen](http://maps.stamen.com/) tiles are a popular free alternative.
+If we have time toward the end of the semester, we may look into creating custom base tiles with [Mapbox](https://mapbox.com/) as well.

 1. Add the style sheet for C3 to your page.
 In your head, add the following element (pulled from the [The cdnjs page for C3](https://cdnjs.com/libraries/c3)):

    ```html